Gateway is God's Church, a church-planting movement in Barnsley which launched on Easter Sunday 2011.

 Much has happened since, including the launch in June 2012 of Barnsley's first CAP centre with the commissioning of the CAP manager, Jonathan Tweedle.
 In September 2012 Gateway moved to Mottram Hall, which again is a miraculous free provision by God.
 Then in February 2013, Gateway launched the town centre's first Foodbank, feeding dozens of people in crisis every Thursday.
 This was in the same month as the first of the rolling Community Engagement Programme.

-Gateway is a committed member of both 'Christians Together' in Barnsley and the Evangelical Alliance, with a major role in Christian projects across the town, including Street Pastors, alongside Gateway's own ministries and projects serving the people of Barnsley.
+Gateway is a committed member of the Evangelical Alliance, with a major role in Christian partnerships across the town.
+This includes Street Pastors, alongside Gateway's own ministries and projects serving the people of Barnsley.

 The Church is growing with new faces and new Christians.
 Mottram Hall quickly became full of these new people, therefore on Sunday 13th October 2013 - after much prayer and discussion - Gateway launched its 2nd congregation.
 They meet at the Outreach Centre in New Lodge, Barnsley.
 In October 2015, Gateway at New Lodge launched its own Food/Clothes Bank for people in crisis within the local community.